6.5 Creedmoor vs 6.5 PRC - What's The Difference?

 1. Velocity and Ballistics

 The 6.5 Creedmoor has a reputation for excellent accuracy and moderate recoil, making it an ideal choice for long-range target shooting and hunting.
-It typically shoots bullets between 120 and 147 grains and can achieve muzzle velocities between 2,700 and 3,000 feet per second.
+It typically shoots bullets between 120 and 147 grains with muzzle velocities between 2,700 and 3,000 feet per second.

 1. Availability and Cost